amplitude/amplitude-docs/content/collections/experiment-sdks/en/experiment-jvm.md

 ### Local evaluation cohort targeting

 Since version `1.4.0`, the local evaluation SDK client supports downloading cohorts for local evaluation targeting.
-You must configure the SDK using `enableCohortSync` with the analytics `apiKey` and `secretKey` on initialization to enable this support.
+You must configure the SDK using `cohortSyncConfig` with the analytics `apiKey` and `secretKey` on initialization to enable this support.

 {{partial:tabs tabs="Kotlin, Java"}}
 {{partial:tab name="Kotlin"}}